 Arthritis is a very common disorder and there is much that we can do at this time to ensure we keep our pets mobile and happy.
 Now that we are all spending more time indoors, it’s easy to treat yourself and gain a few extra pounds… and the same goes for our pets.

 - Care with the diet.
 It is all too easy to gain a few pounds with extra treats at this time but please be careful not to let your pet gain weight.
 Avoiding obesity for an arthritic pet is very important to reduce the weight on the joints.
 A good quality diet is important.
-There are also special joint diets available – ask one of our vets or nurses for advice.
-There are even joint diets for overweight pets.
+There are also special joint diets available and even joint diets for overweight pets, so ask your vet for advice on these.

 - Exercising our pets is essential for their well-being, but please be careful not to over-exercise.
 Now that the lockdown eases and we are allowed to go out more than once, we would recommend taking multiple short walks instead of one long walk.